MateenSeddiqi/MarketPlaceUsingDjango/README.md

-# A simple MarketPlace website Using Django
+# A simple MarketPlace website using Django